Quick Summary

 Customer Engagement

-Generative AI models can fuel AI-driven chatbots and virtual agents to allow businesses handle multiple customer queries in real time.
+Generative AI models can fuel AI-driven chatbots and virtual agents to allow businesses to handle multiple customer queries in real time.
 It can also help form personalized replies for different users and reduce support costs significantly.

 Synthetic Voice and Music Composition